ParadoxGameConverters/ImperatorToCk2/DataFiles/Readme.txt

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -

  Credit to ImageMagick Studio LLC for their ImageMagick software (magick.exe) used to generate Imperator:Rome flags.
- Note: Neither ImageMagick Studio LLC nor their affiliates ensorse the Imperator:Rome to Crusader Kings II Converter, nor do they endorse the Paradox Game Converters
+ Note: Neither ImageMagick Studio LLC nor their affiliates ensorse the Imperator:Rome to Crusader Kings II Converter, nor do they endorse the Paradox Game
- Group or this redistribution of their software.
+ Converters Group or this redistribution of their software.

- Below is the license under which the ImageMagick software (magick.exe) is redistributed:
+ Below is the license under which ImageMagick Studio LLC's ImageMagick software (magick.exe) is redistributed:

    Licensed under the ImageMagick License (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy